- 4 Shallots, finely chopped

 - Roast in preheated oven at 400 °F for 20 minutes.
 Around 20 minutes will be about medium rare for a starting point.

 - While the ribs are roasting; in a large skillet, sauté the shallots and garlic in oil; add wine and reduce for 2 minutes.
-Add the beef broth and the tomato paste; simmer for 5 minutes to blend the flavors.
+Add the beef broth and the tomato paste; simmer for 5 minutes to blend the flavours.
 Remove from heat; stir in the butter one tablespoon at a time, and add salt and pepper to taste.

 - When the Rib Steaks are done sprinkle the with fleur de sel.\